How to make the Important Changes

 In contrast to a disco ball, a laser so concentrates a beam of light that it can cut through anything.
 The marketing equivalent of a laser is developing a niche, or focus, for your coaching practice, and it's important.
 (However if you are in your first 6 months of coaching, don't worry about finding a niche yet.
 Experiment with coaching different people to build your confidence and competence, and learn who you really like working with.)

 In picking a niche, you differentiate yourself from the rest of the world of coaches.
 You find a place where your passions, experience, and strengths meet an aching need in the marketplace.
 And then you get noticed by communicating a clear and consistent message in the language of the problems your clients already have.
+You build awareness and you build relationship.
 When you find a good niche, you get to a place in your practice where suddenly your clients recognize the tremendous value you offer, and start to come to you.

 When considering a niche, as a minimum, it is important to pick a group of people:

 - That would appreciate or value much of your life experiences, training and accomplishments.

 - That have big challenges or problems where enough of them are spending money on now.

 - To whom you will be able to add a lot of value.

 - To whom you will have credibility as a solution provider.